astropy/astropy/docs/visualization/index.rst

 visualizing data.
-This includes a framework for plotting Astronomical images with coordinates with Matplotlib (previously the standalone **wcsaxes** package), functionality related to image normaliation (including both scaling and stretching), smart histogram plotting, RGB color image creation from between one and three separate images, and custom plotting styles for Matplotlib.
+This includes a framework for plotting Astronomical images with coordinates with Matplotlib (previously the standalone **wcsaxes** package), functionality related to image normaliation (including both scaling and stretching), smart histogram plotting, RGB color image creation from separate images, and custom plotting styles for Matplotlib.

 Using `astropy.visualization`
 =============================